Request handlers¶

 In the get_cats

-example above, function parameters are read automatically
+example above, function parameters are automatically read

-from the query string and parsed, if present, otherwise default values are
+from the query string and parsed if present; otherwise, default values are

 used.